IMPRESSIONS: Bill T. Jones/Arnie Zane Company’s "A Letter to My Nephew" at the Brooklyn Academy of Music's Harvey Theater

 Sound: Samuel Crawford

 Young people think they know everything.
-Older people, though, know that they don’t know much.
+Older people, though, know that they don’t know much of anything.
 Life’s funny like that.
 The further you go, the more it disabuses you of your certainty.
 Yet some notions become truth, reinforced as they are through experience and knowledge.
-Thus, when an older person speaks, we should listen.
+When an older person speaks, we should listen.

-Bill T. Jones takes a personal approach to this in A Letter to My Nephew, which after being performed around the world, landed at Brooklyn Academy of Music for a one-week run at the Harvey Theater.
+Bill T. Jones takes a personal approach to this in A Letter to My Nephew, which landed at Brooklyn Academy of Music for a one-week run at the Harvey Theater.
 Imagined in 2015 as the second in a trilogy about Jones’ troubled nephew, the work merges the personal with the political.

 Micro vignettes, ranging from a handful of seconds to several minutes, surge across the stage.
 In the beginning and then later, dancers “brawl” with kicks and punches that eschew realism for grace.
 They hoist a white screen — it will eventually host videos and photos — over their heads.
 Twice, Huiwang Zhang slips through gorgeous phrases that soften the angles of his body into tensile curves.